 - Rank of Space Exploration on a list of US national priorities: 16th (out of 18)

-If we follow the current strategy of focusing on space exploration and ‘inspiring moments’, we may get a few more of those ‘firsts’ under our belt: The first visit to an asteroid, the first flybys and landings on Mars by humans, the first nation to return to the moon, perhaps even a small base over time, maybe even a future visit to Mars.
-But if the past is any guide, none of these events are likely to be sustained beyond a few historic televised moments, replayed endlessly, and footprints left behind in the dust of other worlds for the same reasons that the moon landings did not lead to any significant presence beyond low earth orbit or permanent bases on the moon.
+If we follow the current strategy of focusing on space exploration with ‘inspiring moments’, we may get a few more of those ‘firsts’ under our belt: The first nation to return to the moon, perhaps even a small base over time, maybe even a future visit to Mars.
+But if the past is any guide, none of these events are likely to be sustained beyond a few historic televised moments, replayed endlessly, and footprints left behind in the dust of other worlds for the same reasons that the moon landings five decades ago did not lead to a sustained presence beyond low earth orbit or permanent bases on the moon.

-Worse, while we may get a burst of public enthusiasm after each new milestone, the glory may be a little less fleeting each time, overshadowed by the realities of limited resources, a challenge that is likely to get worse not better based on the forecasted fiscal and demographic trends amplified by the economic aftermath of the global Covid pandemic.
+Worse, while we may get a burst of public enthusiasm after each new milestone, the glory may be a little less fleeting each time, overshadowed by the reality of limited resources, a challenge that is likely to get worse not better based on the forecasted fiscal and demographic trends amplified by the economic aftermath of the global Covid pandemic.
 If this weren’t enough, Earthly priorities are getting more urgent.
-Our environment continues to deteriorate, the economy is stagnant or struggling with low growth rates, and the world seems to steadily becoming an ever more dangerous place than before, requiring more guns and less butter.
+Our environment continues to deteriorate, the economy is stagnant or struggling with low growth rates, and the world has steadily become an ever more dangerous place than before, requiring more guns and less butter.
 And that was before Russia’s invasion of Ukraine and China’s growing menace of Taiwan.

 A program of space exploration addresses none of these problems.
 Our public strategy for space is flawed today because it misreads the significance of our past glories, fails to understand both the limits to and potential aspirations of public opinion and political support, and falls far short of any potential for scale and sustainability, much less a public return on investment.
 Space exploration is not designed to solve any of the major problems we face on Earth.
 It is doomed not to failure, but a kind of budgetary anemia that gets us nowhere fast.

 The vision we are pursuing in space today represents a paradox: It is simultaneously too expensive to fund and too small to sell.